Degree Works FAQ

 No. This is an estimate only.

-"CR" grades do not count in your GPA.
+CR grades do not count toward your GPA.
 Remove courses for which you expect to receive a "CR" from your course list before calculating GPA.